mousebyte/memprop/README.md

 # memprop
 Memprop is a member property implementation suitable for use in UI libraries.
 Features change notifications, access control, and bindings.
+Requires a compiler with C++20 Concepts support.

 ## Usage
 ### Public properties